-- All engineering students at lowa take a three-semester common core, which gives students time to figure out which major is the right one while still being able to graduate in 8 semesters - All engineering degrees at lowa are set up to be completed in 8 semesters, and the majority of students do this - Within the curriculum, every student selects an elective focus area (EFA) to specialize in an engineering topic or to add a liberal arts or business component to their degree - Faculty members teach all engineering classes at Iowa.
-Teaching assistants (TAs) are used as assistants to the faculty members and another valuable resource (not instead of faculty members) - Class sizes largest classes are Chemistry & Physics with approx. 300 people in lecture, 25-person discussion sections, and 20-24 person labs.
-Engineering has two big classes which are capped at 150 students in lectures, 30 students in project groups. - All engineering departments have a "fast track" option through which students can earn a BS and an MS in engineering in five years. - lowa was the 1st school in the U.S. to offer a Technological Entrepreneurship Certificate for engineering students interested in small business development or entrepreneurial skills
+- Students are admitted into the engineering major of their choice right from the start and can change their major at any point. - Engineering students at lowa take a three-semester common core, which gives students time to figure out which major is the right one - All engineering degrees at lowa are set up to be completed in 8 semesters, and the majority of students do this - Within the curriculum, every student selects an elective focus area (EFA) to specialize in an engineering topic or to add a liberal arts or business component to their degree - Faculty members teach the engineering classes at Iowa.
+Teaching assistants (TAs) are used as assistants to the faculty members (not instead of faculty) and are another valuable resource. - Class sizes largest classes are Chemistry & Physics (which are taught in the College of Liberal Arts & Sciences) with approx. 300 people in lecture, 25-person discussion sections, and 20-24 person labs.
+Engineering has one big class which is capped at 150 students in lecture; there is also a 30-student project group as part of this class. - All engineering departments have a "fast track" option through which students can earn a bachelors and a masters degree in engineering in five years. - lowa was the 1st school in the U.S. to offer a Technological Entrepreneurship Certificate for engineering students interested in small business development and entrepreneurial skills